Indosiar: Decline and acquisition by Emtek

 By the late 2000s, the singing contest programs were no longer attracting many viewers, so Indosiar began to air more FTV drama programs and soap operas produced by Genta Buana Paramita, as well as several programs such as Take Me Out Indonesia.
 Initially, many of Indosiar's dramas, such as Tutur Tinular Versi 2011 were quite popular, but the network became the subject of gossip on social media, with users considering the drama programs and FTVs produced by Genta Buana to be of low quality, the stories to be historically inaccurate, and the animation effects to be substandard.
 Indosiar's ratings declined further, possibly leading to the sale of Indosiar from the Salim Group to Emtek in 2011.

 Some time after the transfer of ownership and operating under Emtek's management, Indosiar began to make a number of adjustments to its programs.
-These changes, such as eliminating all serialised soap opera programs (in 2013, but since 2021 they have been aired again) and promoting more in-house dangdut reality shows, such as D'Academy and Liga Dangdut Indonesia, Indosiar seems to have become "dangdut television" and has even produced many new dangdut stars, such as Lesti Kejora and Evi Masamba.
+These changes, such as eliminating all serialised soap opera programs (in 2013, but since 2021 they have been returned) and promoting more in-house dangdut reality shows, such as D'Academy and Liga Dangdut Indonesia, Indosiar seems to have become "dangdut channel" and has even produced many new dangdut stars, such as Lesti Kejora and Evi Masamba.
 Indosiar also often airs non-dangdut reality programs such as Golden Memories, Akademi Sahur Indonesia and Stand Up Comedy Academy.
-In addition, Indosiar has also increasingly established FTV programs with religious nuances (since 2014) such as Azab, Suara Hati Istri and Pintu Berkah (produced by Mega Kreasi Films).
+In addition, Indosiar has also increasingly established FTV programs with religious nuances (since 2014) such as Azab, Suara Hati Istri and Pintu Berkah (all produced by Mega Kreasi Films).
 These programs are quite successful in attracting the lower-class market, but are sometimes criticized by some upper-class people because the core of the story is always monotonous and the details of the story are too far-fetched.
 During Emtek's tenure, Indosiar has also increasingly broadcast football programs, such as Liga 1, the Indonesian President's Cup, and the 2022 FIFA World Cup in Qatar.

+Identity

+Name

+The name of 'Indosiar' is a combination of two words, which are indo, referencing Indonesia, and siar, which comes from the word 'siaran' that means 'Broadcasting'.
+The name was like that of the other companies owned by Grup Salim since the 1990s, such as Indomaret, Indokemika Jayatama, Indofood, and Intikom, in remembrance of their original owner.